sarwar187/NQT/README.md

 # Transformer

 This is a pytorch implementation of the transformer model borrowed from the github repository of Samuel Lynn Evans.
-If you'd like to understand the model, or any of the code better, please refer to <a href=https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec>my tutorial</a>.
+If you'd like to understand the model, or any of the code better, please refer to <a href=https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec>a tutorial by Samuel Lynn Evans</a>.

 We used this model to train our neural query translation approach proposed in ACL '19 short paper titled as "A Multi-Task Architecture on Relevance-based Neural Query Translation"